 After arriving around 10 am the next morning at the psychologist's home office, Dr. Albright began the session by saying, "The Holy Spirit has told me to tell you about my cousin who committed suicide after becoming an outcast in the community he lived in".
 He went on to say, "He became an outcast because he was a convicted murderer."
 "My uncle", Dr. Albright said, "had killed a man but was a very wealthy and respected man in this 1930's town, so he paid my cousin to take the wrap for him and serve his time in prison.
 After getting out of prison my cousin couldn't get a decent job, because he was branded as a murderer, by the community.
 Finally things got so bad in his life, that he just took a rope and hanged himself."

 As Dr. Albright was telling me this depressing story, I remember asking myself, "What in the world does this have to do with me?"
 When I had arrived at his home that morning, I had been so excited and could hardly wait to tell him about the revelation of the previous night.
-Instead, I had to sit there and listen to this ridiculous, depressing story, that had nothing to do with anything in my life.
+Instead, I had to sit there and listen to this ridiculous, depressing story, which had nothing to do with anything in my life.
 After the many months of waiting to see this man and anticipating a breakthrough in my life, it seemed, as though, I had come to another dead end.
 When He had finished this awful story, which seemed to have nothing to do with present reality, I tried brushing the story aside, by abruptly changing the subject.
 I quickly mentioned that I had, indeed, sensed the split personality, that he had noticed, when we met yesterday.
 Even as I was saying this, however, I could feel that same feeling of hopelessness come over me, like so many other times in my life.
-The excitement I felt, about being able to share with him the confirmation of the truth in what he had told me the previous day had just had a wet blanket thrown on it, by listening to this silly story, that seemly had nothing to do with matters at hand.
+The excitement I felt, about being able to share with him the confirmation of the truth in what he had told me the previous day had just had a wet blanket thrown on it, by listening to this silly story, which seemly had nothing to do with matters at hand.
 It was time to go back to the tombs.
 I was standing at the edge of a breakthrough, but at this point only the Holy Spirit could provide the bridge to get to the other side.
 That bridge certainly would not be built by Dr. Joe Albright and his crazy stories about his family tree.
 At this point, all I was hearing from the good Doctor through my filtered thought processes, said he was totally off base.
 This story had nothing to do with me.
 In reality, however, I would soon find it had everything to do with me.
 Every deception imprinted into my mind by the demonic captors who had influenced my mind since birth was now going to be exposed.
 Yesterday's false revelation experienced at Wednesday night church service would be out the window.
 After he had spouted out such a disjointed family history lesson like this, those demons who had controlled my mind for so long were completely bewildered.
 They were now disarmed enough to allow me to speak for myself and say just about anything I felt like saying.
 All my egocentric motivation to fit in with Dr. Albright and his Alice in Wonderland tea party was gone.

 So, I said exactly what my unfiltered thoughts told me to say.
 I mentioned the first thought that popped into my head.
 Right out of the blue, I told Albright about the deliverance session at Grace.
 I mentioned the name that had popped into my head, and how I had made it up just to have something to say to a bunch of would be exorcists with disappointed looks on their faces.
 I also told him that the name was the only thing that came out of the session with Richard Lot but I didn't tell him that I thought the name was as ridiculous as the story he had just told me.
 As soon as I mentioned to him, in passing, that the name was “Othar", the expression on his face changed noticeably.
 Dr. Albright's eyes switched from their normal piercing gaze to a look of discovery.
-He looked like some one who had just found the missing piece of a jigsaw puzzle and at the same time realized that it fit into a totally different place on the picture.
+He looked like someone who had just found the missing piece of a jigsaw puzzle and at the same time realized that it fit into a totally different place on the picture.
 "Wayne", he blurted out, "My cousin in the story I was telling you, who hanged himself, was named "Othar".

 Well, I must say, that this was an amazing revelation for both of us.
 Instantly we were of one mind.
 There was no doubt now, who was in charge of this deliverance session and it wasn't either one of us.
 How many people in the world name their son "Othar"?
 Would you name your son "Othar"?
 I would name my son "Sue" before I would name him "Othar".
 How many "Othars" do you know?
 The point I am trying to make is this.
 The probability numbers for the character in Dr. Albright's story having the same name as the name that popped into my head months before are astronomical.
 There was no way I could have any doubt that I was having a life changing experience with the God of the Universe.
 In one instant, in the twinkling of an eye, the Holy Spirit had proven to both men in that room that Dr. Joe Albright was acting as a servant of God by relating a seemingly unrelated event in obedience to God instead of the learned responses of a psychologist.
 In that same instant, the Holy Spirit had revealed to my skeptical mind that he was in control of this meeting and that I could trust the events of this meeting to be orchestrated by him.
 The years of conditioning, by Satan, to be suspicious of all authority, was crushed under the thumb of the Holy Spirit in one second.
 The deliverance I had been seeking happened very quickly and my life has not been the same since that moment.
 We prayed together and I invited the Holy Spirit to take control of my entire soul.
 I confessed the sin I had committed by allowing my palm to be read years before.
 Dr. Albright mentioned that Satan could have spilt my soul at birth and that this strong personality in me was going to be an asset instead of a liability now that it was under submission to Christ.

 At the time I met with Albright I had just ended marriage number three.
-In less then a year after meeting with Albright I married my present wife, Carla.
+Less than a year after meeting with Albright I married my present wife, Carla.
 There is no doubt that this marriage will last a life time.
 A year later we had a daughter named Kari and in that same year (1995) started a Real Estate business which God has used to bless our family and many others since.
 Three years later we had a miracle son named Caleb.
 God is a God of restoration and continues to prove that fact in my life.
 In the years since that meeting, I have been taught by The Holy Spirit, and in turn, have made myself available to speak to other Christian men and men's groups concerning the struggle of many who is struggling and desires to be set free.
 The sad truth is this.
 Not many are willing to seek God for real deliverance.
 Most in the membership of the church want to play it safe by doing the same old things over and over, seeking ritual over renewal.
 The real power that is available to the body of Christ comes by faith in the things that cannot be seen or reasoned out beforehand.
 If Albright had not been led by the Holy Spirit through faith, he would never have told that seemingly unrelated story about his cousin, because it would not have made sense to the natural mind to tell such a story, yet that seemingly unrelated story was exactly what I needed to hear.